 The Visiting Room Officers are responsible for the supervision of visits, and enforce all of the Visiting Room Regulations.
+The Visiting Room Officer will ensure that the door leading into the Education area and the doors leading into the Gymnasium are secured during Visiting Hours.

 All visitors are required to dress and expected to conduct themselves within the limits of good taste.
 Visitors must be appropriately attired.
-Visitors wearing mini-skirts, low-cut blouses, and other types of revealing clothes, or clothes displaying obscene gestures, language or disruptive symbols, will not be permitted in the Visiting Room.
+Visitors wearing mini-skirts, low-cut blouses, and other types of revealing clothes, or clothes displaying obscene gestures, language or disruptive symbols, will not be permitted in the Camp Visiting Room.